- Short-term loans

 - Lines of credit

-Here are the minimum qualifications required to be eligible for a term loan or line of credit from OnDeck:
+Here are the minimum qualifications required to be eligible for a short-term loan or line of credit from OnDeck:

-Additionally, your business cannot be in one of these restricted industries.
+Additionally, you must make at least 5 bank transactions a week, and your business cannot be in one of these restricted industries.

 Terms and Fees

-These are the terms and fees for OnDeck’s term loans:
+These are the terms and fees for OnDeck’s short–term loans:

 |Borrowing amount:||$5K – $500K|